hilogames/Flippy/Development.md

 ## Current Tasks

+- BUG (?): switch two switches connected to each other at the same time. bad?  or expected?  try three: gets a hard crash?

-- Different output options: Segments that turn solid black or white when 1 or 0; segments that move/rotate other segments when 1.
+- Different output options:

+    - segments that move/rotate other segments when 1.

     - challenge level is dark, and you must light the light in order to complete?  can only put track segments where there is light.